 - Lying down on the mat

-When training a dog through shaping, using a clicker can turn very helpful.
-Many people frown upon using a clicker, but after attending a clicker training course, I got hooked on it because it allows cutting-edge precision in training.
+When training a dog through shaping, using a clicker can be very helpful.
+Many people frown upon using a clicker, but after attending a clicker training course, I got hooked on it because it allows for cutting-edge precision in training.

 What's the Purpose of the Clicker in Training?

 While a clicker is not necessary to train your dog to go to his mat, it's extra useful.
-According to a study, it was found that dogs who were clicker trained took only 36 minutes to perform a target behavior versus 59 minutes when using a verbal marker.
-Quite impressive?
+According to this study, dogs who were clicker trained took only 36 minutes to perform a target behavior versus 59 minutes when using a verbal marker.

 How to Train Your Dog to Go to His Mat